In PowerPoint, YouTube videos are the only online videos you can insert at this time.

 If you'd like to always have the latest version of Office, you can become an Office 365 subscriber.
 Click to try or buy and to compare a subscription versus a one-time purchase.

-To ensure that the video plays smoothly, we recommend having the latest version of Internet Explorer, which you can download to your computer from here.
 Internet Explorer itself isn't required to be open during the playing of the video; PowerPoint simply uses its underlying technology when playing the video.